The next funding round of the Waste Minimisation Fund opens on 1 May 2019. This page has details.

 Guidance for applicants

-- For assessment criteria see the About the Waste Minimisation Fund web page.
+- For assessment criteria and strategic outcomes see About the Waste Minimisation Fund

-- For more detailed information see the Waste Minimisation Fund guide for applicants 2018
+- For more detailed information see the Waste Minimisation Fund guide for applicants 2019 [PDF, 17 KB]

 Successful applicants enter into a deed of funding with the Ministry which sets out our standard terms and conditions for funding.
 The deed will be updated for the May 2019 funding round.